-IRRECOVERABLE DEBTS and a) The distinction between a definite irrecoverable debt (a) ALLOWANCES FOR TRADE L) and a doubtful debt; RECEIVABLES (DOUBTFUL DEBTS) b) The writing off of irrecoverable debts; c) The distinction between a specific and a general allowance for doubtful debts and the calculation of an allowance; d) The treatment of recovered debts; e) The preparation of all relevant accounts; f) An understanding of relevant accounting concepts, namely the Prudence concept and the Accruals concept.
-BANK RECONCILIATION STATEMENT a) Bank statements and their reconciliation with the cash book; b) Familiarity with the bank statement format and the following terms contained in the statement: Overdrawn balance, credit transfer, direct debit, standing order, dishonoured cheque, bank charges and bank interest.
-CONTROL ACCOUNTS FOR a) The purpose of control accounts; TRADE RECIVABLES and TRADE b) The source of entries for the compilation of PAYABLES control accounts; (SALES & PURCHASES LEDGER c) The preparation of trade receivables and trade CONTROL ACCOUNTS) payables control accounts. · SINGLE ENTRY and INCOMPLETE a) Utilising the direct method in arriving at the profit RECORDS figure by the use of a Statement of Affairs; b) The use of control accounts to calculate the value of credit sales and credit purchases; c) The use of the cash account in incomplete records; d) The use of Mark-up and Margin in the calculation of the values of Sales, Cost of Sales and Gross Profit; e) The preparation of the Financial Statements from incomplete information.
-DA DENIED GIVING 701 PARTNERSHIPS a) The partnership deed and the main common clauses in 1. such an agreement; b) The use and purpose of separate partners' capital and current accounts including the understanding of debit and credit balances; c) Treatment of interest on capitals, partners' salaries, partners' drawings in cash and in kind and the division of residual profits or losses; d) The preparation of the Appropriation Account and the partners' Current Accounts.
-(Interest on drawings is not examinable).
-In the o beance of a partnership agreement profits or losses are bsence of a partnership agreement profits or losses are according to the partners' capital ratio.
-Shareu a according to the partners capital ratio.
-Examin nation questions assessing this area of study will not the preparation of a full set of financial statements and questions will not include correction of errors.
-The aim of this area of the syllabus is to create the awareness of the distribution t or loss. - atement of profit or loss and the statement of financial are not examinable).
-Position i are not examinately.
+IRRECOVERABLE DEBTS and a) The distinction between a definite irrecoverable debt ALLOWANCES FOR TRADE RECEIVABLES (DOUBTFUL DEBTS) b) and a doubtful debt; The writing off of irrecoverable debts; RECEIVABLES (DOUBTF OF DEBTS) c) The distinction between a specific and a general allowance for doubtful debts and the calculation of .1. an allowance; d) e) The treatment of recovered debts; The preparation of all relevant accounts; f) An understanding of relevant accounting concepts, namely the Prudence concept and the Accruals concept.
+BANK RECONCILIATION STATEMENT a) Bank statements and their reconciliation with the cash b) book; Familiarity with the bank statement format and the following terms contained in the statement: Overdrawn balance, credit transfer, direct debit, standing order, dishonoured cheque, bank charges and bank interest.
+CONTROL ACCOUNTS FOR TRADE RECIVABLES and TRADE a) b) The purpose of control accounts; The source of entries for the compilation of PAYABLES control accounts; (SALES & PURCHASES LEDGER c) The preparation of trade receivables and trade CONTROL ACCOUNTS) payables control accounts.
+SINGLE ENTRY and INCOMPLETE a) Utilising the direct method in arriving at the profit RECORDS b) figure by the use of a Statement of Affairs; The use of control accounts to calculate the value of credit sales and credit purchases; c) The use of the cash account in incomplete records; d) The use of Mark-up and Margin in the calculation of e) the values of Sales, Cost of Sales and Gross Profit; The preparation of the Financial Statements from incomplete information.
+PARTNERSHIPS a) The partnership deed and the main common clauses in 1-) such an agreement; b) The use and purpose of separate partners' capital and current accounts including the understanding of debit and credit balances; c) Treatment of interest on capitals, partners' salaries, partners' drawings in cash and in kind and the division of residual profits or losses; d) The preparation of the Appropriation Account and the partners' Current Accounts.
+(Interest on drawings is not examinable). bsence of a partnership agreement profits or losses are shared a according to the partners' capital ratio.
+Examin ation questions assessing this area of study will not require the preparation of a full set of financial statements and questions will not include correction of errors.
+The aim of this area of the syllabus is to create the awareness of the distribution of profit or loss. atement of profit or loss and the statement of financial n are not examinable).